 • You won’t pay a monthly premium beyond the standard Part B premium.

-• Providers can’t charge you more than the Medicare-approved amount for services.
+• You can’t be charged for more than the Medicare-approved amount for healthcare services.

-• You’re not eligible to make contributions to an HSA after you enroll in Medicare.
+• You’re not eligible to make pretax contributions to an HSA after you enroll in Medicare.

 • You can use the money you already have in an HSA to pay your Medicare premiums, deductibles, and copayments.

-• You’ll pay taxes on any contributions you make to an HSA after you enroll in Medicare.
+• After enrolling in Medicare, you’ll pay taxes on any pretax contributions you make to an HSA.

-• You should stop contributing to an HSA 6 months before you enroll in Medicare.
+• You must stop contributing to an HSA 6 months before enrolling in Medicare.

 • You can sign up for an MSA if you want a similar program after you enroll in Medicare.